Mother Denmark

-Mother Denmark (Danish: Mor Danmark) is the female personification of Denmark and a patriotic emblem of the Danish nation.
+Mother Denmark (Danish: Moder Danmark) is the female personification of Denmark and a patriotic emblem of the Danish nation.

 History

 Allegorial representations of Denmark as a woman with antique garments and a coat of arms are first seen in the 18th century.
 In the 19th century, with Romantic Nationalism, it became more common.
 Writers such as N.F.S.
 Grundtvig, B. S. Ingemann and Steen Steensen Blicher have all used Mother Denmark as a national symbol of Denmark and a manifestation of national emotions.

 In 1851, under influence of the Danish victory in the Battle of Isted, Elisabeth Jerichau Baumann created a painting of Mother Denmark in the form of a young woman, with a Dannebrog and Viking jewellery, holding an antique sword, walking through a field.
 The painting became a model for many later depictions of Mother Denmark.

 In the second half of the 20th century, Mother Denmark references grew out of fashion.
 They have since then mainly been used in caricature drawing.